stbrown57/VyOS-Test/README.md

 ## Production

-### September 2, 2-25
+### September 2, 2025

-Two VyOS podman container instances are running on two fan-less devices, (Merckx and BMC).
+Two VyOS Podman container instances are running on two fan-less devices, (Merckx and BMC).
 The WAN failover is not working, however the router/firewall will work for a while when the primary WAN port is connected directly to the ISP's ethernet connection.
-Unfortunately, the renew does will fail on some subsequent renewal attempt.
+Unfortunately, the renewal fails on some subsequent attempt.
 So there are two current problems with the configuration.

 * Lease renewal [problem](DHCP-WAN-Renewal.md)